PhamNguyen18/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I graduated with a bachelor of science in astrophysics from Michigan State University.
-Prior to MSU, I obtained an associate in science in engineering and physics through an early college program at Lansing Community College.
-Most recently, I was a physics graduate student at the University of Rochester studying lunar accretion disks.
-I left the program and have decided to focus on data science instead.
-In my free time I enjoy photography.
-In addition to terrestrial photography, I am also an amateur astrophotographer.
+Welcome!
+I am a former physics graduate student with an interest in data science.
+I graduated with a BSc in Astrophysics from Michigan State University where I studied lunar materials from the Apollo missions in collaboration with Albion College.
+In graduate school, I studied the dynamics of lunar accretion disks.
+Over the past year, I have decided to switch gears and am now exploring data science and machine learning.
+When I'm not noodling with data, I enjoy photography both space and terrestrial!

 Note: This website is still under heavy construction!